GodOfAvacyn/gdshader-lsp/README.md

       }
     end
    ```
-2. When editing a .gdshader file, start the language server with ':lua gdshader()'
+2. When editing a .gdshader file, start the language server with ':lua gdshader()'.
+You'll need to call that function for each new gdshader file you open (but only once) (and until I can set up a real client for neovim).

 ## Features
 ---